Nissan Cefiro: First generation (A31, 1988–1994)

-Brand new, the Cefiro was slightly more expensive than the equivalent Nissan Skyline/Laurel and benefited from Project 901 offered for the first time projector beam headlights, automatic tinting rear vision cabin mirror, electrically adjustable seats, automatic headlights, and steering wheel mounted radio controls.
-HICAS-II four-wheel steering, "Super Sonic Suspension" or ATTESA E-TS suspension packages could be ordered separately but not combined.
+Brand new, the Cefiro was slightly more expensive than the equivalent Skyline/Laurel and benefited from Project 901 offered for the first time projector beam headlights, automatic tinting rear vision cabin mirror, electrically adjustable seats, automatic headlights, and steering wheel mounted radio controls.
+HICAS-II four-wheel steering (CA31), "Super Sonic Suspension (DUET-SS)" or ATTESA E-TS all-wheel drive (NA31) suspension packages could be ordered separately but not combined.